 ‘Where desire becomes nightmare’

-The House of Violent Desire is a 2018 British horror film written and directed by Charlie Steeds (The Barge People; Winterskin; Cannibal Farm).
-The Dark Temple Motion Pictures production stars Kate Davies-Speak, Peter Cosgrove, Joe Street, and Barrington De La Roche.
+The House of Violent Desire is a 2018 British horror feature film written and directed by Charlie Steeds (A Werewolf in England; The Barge People; Winterskin; Escape from Cannibal Farm).

 In a remote hilltop mansion, a mysterious stranger emerges from a thunderstorm in the night, seeking refuge with the Whipley family; four young adults ruled by their strict religious mother, and their troubled father, who has vanished the previous evening.